apkd/tryfinally.io/_posts/2023-05-06-unity-custom-srp-volume-components.md

 ## Other gameplay-related ideas

 - You can use a volume component to set audio settings.
-  - Modify FMOD snapshots based on the camera position.
+  - Play FMOD snapshots and modify their weights based on the camera position.
   - Play different music and ambience based on the camera position.
   - Adjust global sound parameters, eg. reverb.
 - You can change gravity (and other gameplay parameters) based on the camera's position in the scene.